-2. Pit Bulls: Again, The Wickedness is out of control.
-It is now POPULAR in America for people to have these UGLY and unpredictable and very dangerous dogs which are called Pit Bulls.
+2. Pit Bulls: Again, the wickedness is out of control.
+It is now popular in America for people to have these ugly and unpredictable and very dangerous, demonic dog breeds which are called pit bulls.
 The popular myth is that it's all in how you raise them.
-Yet the truth is very clear that these dogs who were raised IN LOVE and CARE, still eventually turned on their owners.
-There are many more people in the grave right now because of Pit Bulls than any other kind of dog in America.
+Yet the truth is very clear that these dogs who were raised in love and care, still eventually turned on their owners.
+There are many more people in the grave right now because of pit bulls than any other kind of dog in America.
 It sickens me how that every time that a pit bull hurts or kills a child or adult, how that these pit bull owners always try to say that the dog must have been raised wrong.
-They are IGNORANT!
-They are ignorant of the FACTS of how often responsible and loving pit bull owners (and their children) are KILLED by their own beloved devil dog!
+They are ignorant!
+They are ignorant of the facts of how often responsible and loving pit bull owners (and their children) are killed by their own beloved devil dog!

 These dogs should be banned nationwide and in every state, town and community.

 Posting a picture of your pit bull with your baby does not prove that the dogs are harmless.
 What it proves is that there are a lot of ignorant crazy wicked people who love their dogs more than their own children!

 If you have had multiple pit bulls in your life without any incident yet, it does not prove that these dogs are not dangerous.
 What it proves is that you are so far blessed but yet the clock is still ticking, tick tock, tick tock.
 One of those dogs could still snap at any time.
 Just because it hasn't happened yet doesn't mean that it won't happen ever!